keboola/connection-docs/storage/buckets/sharing/index.md

 - **Project Member** --- To be able to link the bucket to a project, a person must be a user of the destination project.
 - **Organization Member** --- To be able to link the bucket to a project, a person must be a user of the destination project *and also a member of that organization*.
+- **Specific Projects** --- To be able to link the bucket to a project, a person must be a user who is member of one of the targeted projects *and also a member of that organization*.

 In either case, the source and the target project must be in the same organization.
 To share buckets between different organizations, use the [Keboola Connection Storage extractor](/components/extractors/storage/storage-api/) or